carbon-language/carbon-lang/docs/design/generics/details.md

 Carbon interfaces are ["nominal"](terminology.md#nominal-interfaces), which means that types explicitly describe how they implement interfaces.
 An ["impl"](terminology.md#impls-implementations-of-interfaces) defines how one interface is implemented for a type.
-Every associated item is given a definition.
+Every associated entity is given a definition.
 Different types satisfying `Vector` can have different definitions for `Add` and `Scale`, so we say their definitions are _associated_ with what type is implementing `Vector`.
 The `impl` defines what is associated with the